 Trotsky – rhythm guitar / mandolin

 After about a week, Ellie joined us!
 It was a total surprise for Swanny and myself, he turned up in the morning with his double bass.
 He knew where we were living, as he had been there as part of “The International Dole cheques”.
-When Ellie arrived we changed the name to “The Lonesome Pump Attendants”.
+When Ellie arrived we changed the name from The Red Aligatorz to “The Lonesome Pump Attendants”.
 The sound also changed with Ellie playing the washboard and double bass, and we became a combination of music and performance.
 We were noticed this time, and for about 4-5 months we played every night on the streets around Dam Rank, Leidersplein, and in a few bars and clubs.
-We also played in other places of The Nederlands such as Den Helder, Leerwarden, and some places down south.
+We also played in other places of in Holland, such as Den Helder, Leerwarden, and some places down south.
 We made quite a lot of money and had a great time, excellent days.
-The recording is of the 3 of us when Ellie arrived (he is playing washboard, Swanny is playing harmonica, I am on guitar)
+This recording is of the 3 of us when Ellie arrived (he is playing washboard, Swanny is playing harmonica, I am on guitar)

 Ellie was mainly on double bass and we used to practice in a small flat in the day time.
 The lady downstairs complained after a few days, as each time Ellie played the bass and we were tapping/stamping our feet, her lamp would fall off the table!
 Here is a demo recording we did in the flat:

 We got noticed around The Leidersplein and an Australian biker who was working for a a local Squat Radio station decided he wanted to interview us.
 I do not think the sound technician knew what what coming as when we started to play she had not adjusted her levels on the microphone and it nearly blow her headphone off her head.